Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Experiment Results and Discussion

-Table \ref{tab:PaviaandDCTablePQI} reports the denoised results and CPU running time by all the compared methods under the condition of the eight noise cases on simulated dataset.
+Table \ref{tab:PaviaTablePQI} reports quantitative comparison and CPU running time of all the compared methods under the condition of the eight noise cases on the Pavia City Center dataset.
 When compared to the other methods, our proposed methods obtain the optimal PQIs among all the denoising models in most noise cases, indicating the advantage of the proposed methods in HSI denoising.
-Although LRTDTV also consider the low-rankness between different modes, it is affected by the matrix unfold operation, which destroy the connection between the modes.
-Therefore, LRTDTV models obtain the lower PQIs.
-BM4D and LRTDTV use non-local similarity information and spatial smoothing information respectively.
+Although LRTA and LRTDTV also consider the low-rankness among different modes, they can not fully exploit the connection among the modes.
+BM4D use non-local similarity information and LRTDTV use spatial smoothing information.
 These make the denoised result excessively smooth and lack texture details.
-Although 3DlogTNN considers the correlation between different modes, it is still not accurate enough to represent the low-rankness of HSI.
-MFWTNN use the physical meaning of singular values and frequency components to improve TNN respectively.
-But it is not the best descriptions of the low-rankness of HSI.
-NonMFWTNN inherits the advantages of 3DLogTNN and MFWTNN, and at the same time improves the ability to express low-rankness of HSI in terms of frequency components and singular values.
-Although the time complexity of our models is higher, our models have obtained better denoised results.
+Although 3DTNN considers the correlation among different modes, it is still not accurate enough to represent the low-rankness of HSI.
+3DlogTNN and MFWTNN use the physical meaning of singular values and frequency components to improve 3DTNN respectively.
+But these are not the best descriptions of the low-rankness of HSI.
+NonMFWTNN inherits the advantages of 3DLogTNN and MFWTNN, and improves the ability to express low-rankness of HSI in terms of frequency components and singular values.
+Although the time complexity of our models is higher, our models have obtained better-denoised results.

-In Fig. \ref{Pavia_imshow0302_PSNR_SSIM}, we show the denoised results of the Pavia City Center and Washington DC Mall dataset in terms of PSNR and SSIM under all noisy case experiments.
+In Fig. \ref{Pavia_imshow0302_PSNR_SSIM}, we show denoised results of the Pavia City Center dataset in terms of PSNR and SSIM for each band under all noisy case experiments.
 As this figure shows, our methods obtain the optimal PSNR and SSIM values in most bands.

-In Fig. \ref{Paviaimshow0103_50}, we show the 50th band of the denoised results of all comparison methods in case 2 on Pavia City Center dataset.
-Also in Fig. \ref{DC_imshow010302_57}, We show the 57th band of the denoised results in case 7 on Washington DC Mall dataset.
-As these grayscale images show, LRMR cannot completely remove some high-intensity noises and retain more noise.
+In Fig. \ref{Paviaimshow0103_50}, we show the 50th band of the denoised results of all comparison methods in case 2.
+In Fig. \ref{Pavia_imshow0104_32}, we show the 32th band of the denoised results in case 3.
+As these grayscale images show, LRTA, LRMR and 3DTNN cannot completely remove some high-intensity noises.
 For BM4D and LRTDTV, although they can remove more noise, they also lose more details.
 This makes the denoised result too smooth.
 Compared with them, our proposed models can remove more noise while retaining more details.